blakeberg/meteor-nodejs/README.md

 9. Try some stuff from ethereum packages *(link below)*

 #### run example
 This example is included in this container and show at least on use case for each Meteor package for Ethereum.
+Approve that container blakeberg/ssh:geth-node exists, is linked and its Ethereum client is running.

 1. run step 1-8 of create own sample dapp
 2. copy files `cp ~/dummy-dapp.* .`